-They have grit and determination, but Latino/x students who dream of higher education may, along with their parents, lack knowledge about how to prepare for and apply to college, access financial aid or additional funding, or navigate college life.
+They have talent, aspiration, and determination, but Latino/x high school students may lack knowledge and access to college support systems for achieving their dream for higher education: how to prepare for and apply to college, secure financial aid or additional funding, or navigate college life.

 Established in the Shenandoah Valley in 2012, the 501(c)(3) public charity, nonprofit organization Scholars Latino Initiative (SLI) creates college opportunities for its scholars in its unique programs in Harrisonburg, Richmond, and Winchester, Virginia.

 In collaboration with university faculty and high school teachers, SLI offers opportunities such as rigorous academic challenge, leadership development, and supportive mentorships.
 SLI’s dual enrollment tuition support, computer awards, and college scholarships further empower its scholars as they pursue a college degree.

 SLI was founded by Peter Iver Kaufman in 2001 at the University of North Carolina at Chapel Hill.
 Kaufman brought SLI to Virginia in 2008, and continues to serve as its program director in Richmond.

 - $14,000+ in dual enrollment tuition assistance for scholars taking college courses while in high school